atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 ### Pip Cache Reset in Docker Images

 Sometimes, you want to reset the pip cache to ensure that the latest versions of the dependencies are installed.
-For example, Label Studio ML Backend library is used as `label-studio-ml @ git+https://github.com/HumanSignal/label-studio-ml-backend.git` in requirements.txt.
+For example, Annotation Hub ML Backend library is used as `label-studio-ml @ git+https://github.com/HumanSignal/label-studio-ml-backend.git` in requirements.txt.
 Let's assume that it is updated, and you want to jump on the latest version in your docker image with the ML model.